APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 - You apply it consistently

 - You distinguish it from statistical inference

+Structured Comparison, Not Inference

+Your work involves:

+- Building a complete dataset of known events, not a sample

+- Coding for descriptive and categorical patterns (e.g., who admin responded to)

+- Looking for systematic disparities, not estimating probabilities

+You're not trying to say:

+"This proves, with p < 0.05, that UCLA is biased."

+You're saying:

+“Across all comparable incidents documented via a neutral source, there is a consistent pattern of unequal treatment that is not explained by severity, visibility, or legality.”

+That’s qualitative comparative research, not statistical inference — and that’s totally valid in policy, legal, and bias studies.

+So I can't extrapolate, I can't say the university is biased.
+I can say the administration is biased — within the scope of the dataset and under clearly defined parameters.

+✅ Here’s How You Make That Claim Rigorously

+“Based on a comprehensive review of all incidents reported by The Daily Bruin between [years], and applying a consistent inclusion rule and coding scheme, UCLA’s administration demonstrated a pattern of differential response depending on the identity group affected — even when controlling for severity, visibility, and policy violations.”

+This is a strong claim:

+- You’re not generalizing beyond what you observed

+- You’re not estimating the rate of bias in the universe of all possible incidents

+- You’re identifying documented disparity within a defined corpus

+📐 What You Can Say

+✅ “There is clear evidence of disparate treatment within documented cases.”

+✅ “Patterns of administrative response show group-based asymmetry.”

+✅ “Even among incidents of similar severity and visibility, the university responded differently depending on the group affected.”

+❌ What You Shouldn’t Say (without statistical inference)

+❌ “UCLA is universally biased across all incidents involving these communities.”

+❌ “This proves the administration is institutionally antisemitic/Islamophobic.”

+❌ “X% of the time, they behave in a biased way.”

+🧠 So Yes — You’re Claiming Conditional Bias

+UCLA exhibited bias under the following conditions:

+- Incident documented by Daily Bruin

+- Within the timeframe studied

+- Where severity, visibility, and legality were held constant or coded

+And that’s how most serious bias studies work

 #### Defend the methodology: DB is my sole incident source